Updated: Feb 4

 These will be the first steps toward the "new you."

-Being open to the idea of seeking help is also a coping method.
+Seeking help is a coping method.
 Whether it be a close friend, a relative, or a counsellor trained to assist you in these difficult times, talking through your feelings is a source of comfort.

-Therefore it is important to remember to reach out when you need some help.
+It is important to remind yourself to reach out when you need some help.
 You do not have to suffer in silence and face all this alone.
-Often our friends and family don't know how to help, ask for what you need, and if that's not enough, talk to your GP.
-Look for support groups, consider having some counselling sessions, use all the means you have at your disposal, and don't forget to show always patience and kindness to yourself.
+If your friends and family don't know how to help, ask for what you need, and if that's not enough, talk to your GP.
+Look for support groups, consider having some counselling sessions, use all the means you have, and don't forget to show always patience and kindness to yourself.

 Are you still feeling overwhelmed by your thoughts or feelings?